deepanshs/csdmpy/docs/source/controlled_variables.rst

 Controlled variables
 ====================

-In the ``csdfpy`` package, the ``CSDModel`` class is not just designed to read and save a scientific data file.
+..
+In the `csdfpy` package, the  :ref:`CSDM_api` class is not just designed

-In the following subsections, we describe the features of a controlled variable object using examples.
+.. to read and save a scientific data file.

-Based on the sampling type and the types of coordinates, there are three types of grid controlled variable objects (*gcv*-objecta) associated with,
+In the following subsections, we describe the attributes and methods associated with the controlled variable instance.
+Based on the sampling types and the types of coordinates, the controlled variables are categorized as follows,

 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 1

     cv.linear
-    cv.arbitrary
+..    cv.arbitrary
 .. :ref:`asgd`, and
 .. :ref:`nqd`.